danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

     And I should see a submit review button
 ```

-We’ll look at how those plain language steps connect to Ruby code in just a bit, but for now, notice how readable it is, even without knowing any Ruby or testing library syntax.
+We'll look at how those plain language steps connect to Ruby code in just a bit, but for now, notice how readable it is, even without knowing any Ruby or testing library syntax.

 These phrases aren't comments or placeholders, they make up an executable test.
 Behind the scenes, each plain language step is connected to Ruby code that can use Capybara (or any other browser automation tool) to interact with the web application under test.
 This provides the best of both worlds: readable intent at the top, and full control at the bottom.

 Cucumber is especially valuable in projects where collaboration matters.
-Product managers, QA engineers, designers, and even stakeholders can follow along with what’s being tested without needing to parse through RSpec matchers or complex DOM selectors.
+Product managers, QA engineers, designers, and even stakeholders can follow along with what's being tested without needing to parse through RSpec matchers or complex DOM selectors.
 And for developers, that same clarity makes tests easier to write, refactor, and maintain over the long haul.

 <aside class="markdown-aside">
 While this post uses a Ruby on Rails example, it's worth noting that Cucumber isn't Ruby-specific.
-Cucumber supports multiple languages including Java, JavaScript, and Python.
+Cucumber supports multiple languages including Java, JavaScript, Python, and many others.
 See <a class="markdown-link" href="https://cucumber.io/docs/installation/">installation options</a> for the full list.
 </aside>

 ## Why Not Just RSpec + Capybara?

-It’s worth asking: If system testing can already be accomplished with RSpec and Capybara, why add another layer?
-Let’s take a look at how the same scenario we saw earlier might look using RSpec system tests (assume FactoryBot is available and factories have been defined for all models):
+It's worth asking: If system testing can already be accomplished with RSpec and Capybara, why add another layer?
+Let's take a look at how the same scenario we saw earlier might look using RSpec system tests (assume [factory_bot](https://github.com/thoughtbot/factory_bot) is available and factories have been defined for all models):

 ```ruby
 require "rails_helper"